ioos/sos-injector/README.md

 ###PLEASE DO NOT INTERPRET THE CURRENT CODE AS AN INDICATION OF FINAL INTENDED###
 ###FORMATS OR DATA STRUCTURES.###

 The SOS Observation Injector is used to enter sensor observations into a SOS.
-This code is an adaptor from the model of how most groups store their data (Source/Station/Sensor) to allow observations to be placed in an SOS.
+This project takes as input Source, Station, Sensor, and Phenomenon objects and adds the needed XML formating to allow the data to be placed in an SOS.
-The model I am referring to is one where there is a Source that contains many Stations.
-An example source would be NOAA.
-Each of those Stations contain one or more Sensors.
-And each of those Sensors reads one or more Phenomena.
-This code allows one to inject data into a SOS by implementing some interfaces that are geared towards the common Source/Station/Sensor model.

 Example
 -------